codepuker/python_rtldavis/README.md

 ## Long description
 I'm very interested in wether data.
 Some days ago I noticed a weather station on the rooftop of my workplace.
 Unfortunately:
-* it's very difficult to know who installed it and why
+* it's very difficult to know who installed it and why;
-* it's quite impossibile to have access to collected data Being an SDR lover I searched the web to see if someone had written a program to receive Davis Instruments data, collect them and display on a web page.
+* it's quite impossibile to have access to collected data

+Being an SDR lover I searched the web to see if someone had written a program to receive Davis Instruments data, collect them and display on a web page.
 I found [rtldavis project] (https://github.com/bemasher/rtldavis) which is written in "go lang" and will perform following operation:
 * bind to an rtl-sdr device, set the operating frequency, gain and sample rate;
 * collect data implement frequency hopping;